ChanghoPaeon/papers/manifold_and_dimension_reduction/umap.md

 - 각 데이터에 open ball with fixed radius 만들고  포함된 것 끼리 연결 ->
 - [UMAP wiki](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction#Uniform_manifold_approximation_and_projection)

+#### 2 Theoretical Foundations for UMAP

+ The theoretical foundations for UMAP are largely based in manifold theory and topological data analysis.
+Much of the theory is most easily explained in the language of topology and category theory.
+Readers may consult [39], [49] and [40] for background.
+Readers more interested in practical computational aspects of the algorithm, and not necessarily the theoretical motivation for the computations involved, may wish to skip this section.

+ Readers more familiar with traditional machine learning may find the relationships between UMAP, t-SNE and Largeviz located in Appendix C enlightening.
+Unfortunately, this purely computational view fails to shed any light upon the reasoning that underlies the algorithmic decisions made in UMAP.
+Without strong theoretical foundations the only arguments which can be made about algorithms amount to empirical measures, for which there are no clear universal choices for unsupervised problems.

+ At a high level, UMAP uses local manifold approximations and patches together their local fuzzy simplicial set representations to construct a topological representation of the high dimensional data.
+Given some low dimensional representation of the data, a similar process can be used to construct an equivalent topological representation.
+UMAP then optimizes the layout of the data representation in the low dimensional space, to minimize the cross-entropy between the two topological representations

+ The construction of fuzzy topological representations can be broken down into two problems: approximating a manifold on which the data is assumed to lie; and constructing a fuzzy simplicial set representation of the approximated manifold.
+In explaining the algorithm we will first discuss the method of approximating the manifold for the source data.
+Next we will discuss how to construct a fuzzy simplicial set structure from the manifold approximation.
+Finally, we will discuss the construction of the fuzzy simplicial set associated to a low dimensional representation (where the manifold is simply Rd ), and how to optimize the representation with respect to our objective function

 ### [How UMAP Works](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html#how-umap-works)